rusanov-dmitry/tip-calc-react-hooks/README.md

 # SPLIT /TIPS

 > SPLIT /TIPS is a tip calculator app built with React using React Hooks.
+You can check it here: https://splittips.netlify.app

 ## Table of contents